mohammedaslamps/mohammedaslamps/README.md

 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on future technologies
-- 📫 How to reach me mohammedaslamps@gmail.com in gmail
+- 📫 How to reach me mohammedaslamps@gmail.com in gmail and www.linkedin.com/in/mohammedaslamps in LinkedIn

 <!---
 mohammedaslamps/mohammedaslamps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.